Author: kenny

 • Non-resident annual: Required for fishing in a state where you don’t reside.
 Typically 3–5x the resident fee.

-• Combination (fishing + hunting): Good value if you do both.
+• Combination (fishing + hunting): Good value if you do both and live in a state with combination pricing.

 Trout Stamps